-As technology increasingly integrates into our daily life, it’s important to know what tools and resources are available to protect your family online.
+As we integrate technology into our daily lives more, it’s important to know what tools and resources are available to protect your family online.
 Learning these tips will set you and your children up for success with any online activity.
-More specifically, parents looking to establish ground rules for technology use and protect their children from unsavory content can use this guide as a baseline for all things related to parental controls and online safety.
+More specifically, parents looking to establish ground rules for technology use for their children can use this guide as a baseline for all things related to parental controls and online safety.

 What to Expect

 In our Guide to Parental Controls & Online Safety, you'll learn:

 - Monitoring Apps & Tools Worth Investing In

 - Key Takeaways

 Whether you’re a tech savant or a new parent, relearning these online safety tips can make all the difference when attempting to safeguard your home network and family from the dangers online.
 People are constantly switched on today, making them susceptible to hackers and lazy online habits.
 These online safety tips will help you combat those pitfalls and create consistency in your security.

 As your kids start using technology more and your device count grows, it becomes even more important to update your passwords frequently.
 And, no, passwords like “ABCD1234!” won’t cut it.
 With every online account you create, you want to make sure to pick a complex password to prevent your personal information from getting stolen or unwanted guests accessing your home network.
 You should create passwords using a mix of 8+ upper and lowercase letters, numbers, and symbols and update them at least once every 3-6 months.
 What’s more, there are solutions available to manage your passwords for you like LastPass or Apple’s iCloud Keychain that make updating and accessing your login info a simple click of one button.